AccelByte/challenge-assignment-plugin-server-go/README.md

 logs will be available when the app is deployed.

-As an example to get you started, this template project contains sample custom functions for connecting this sample app onto challenge service to be used for challenge assignment.
+As an example to get you started, this template project contains sample custom functions for connecting this app onto challenge service to be used for challenge assignment.

 ## Prerequisites